Chamion/eslint-plugin-prefer-number-isnan/README.md

 In ES5 you can check for `NaN` values by using the `Number.isNaN` method or you can compare a variable to itself `value !== value`.
 The latter method is equivalent to the former but much less readable.

-Examples of incorrect code for this rule
+Examples of incorrect code for rule `prefer-number-isnan`

 ```
 const fooIsNaN = foo !== foo;